EQAR/deqar-docs/docs/data_submission.md

 * **Status\*** (<code>status</code>; required; string)
   The status must be provided as either a DEQAR status name or a DEQAR status id for each report.
 The status specifies whether the report is part of the obligatory EQA system in the country of the institution or whether the institution has undertaken it voluntarily.
+  **NB** The status "part of obligatory EQA system" may only be used in the EHEA.

 |ID |name |
 |:--|:-----------------------------|